Warnings: vomiting, brief gore, mentions of child death.

 Lan Wangji had spent much of his time in Qishan looking at Wei Wuxian.

 He was not the only one.
 Just like in Gusu three years ago, just like in the Nightless City when they all competed for glory, eyes followed Wei Wuxian around.
-Many of them shone wish distrust.
-Many more with disgust.
+Many of them shone with distrust, and many more with disgust.
 A few, like Jin Zixuan, with an odd sort of longing.
 He knew some held their breaths when honey sweetened the air, richer now than it had been when Wei Wuxian was still young and Lan Wangji had felt the boy’s arms around his middle.

-The decision to stay behind was not a hard one to make.
-In the hurry to flee, in the mess of disciples leaning on each other for help so that they could swim to safety, no one paid him any mind.
+The decision to stay behind in the cave was not a hard one to make: in the hurry to flee, in the mess of disciples leaning on each other for help so that they could swim to safety, no one paid him any mind.
 Lan Wangji stood by the edge of the water and watched Wei Wuxian hold strong despite his wounds, his arm still bleeding liberally, his chest red even in the distance.
-He chose to stay, he told himself, because it was his duty.
+He chose to stay, he told himself, because it was the right thing to do.
 Because it was better than putting his borrowed sword at the throat of the young man who had dared shoot at Wei Wuxian.
 Because someone had to make sure that Wei Wuxian too could reach safety.